Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Exploring the Parameter Space to Simulate a Realistic ENSO

-The composite evolutions, as well as the amplitude and duration asymmetries, appear broadly similar between the two simulations (compare Figures~\ref{fig:best_simulation}(f) and (h) with Figures~\ref{fig:chen_simulation}(f) and (h)).
+The composite evolutions, as well as the amplitude and duration asymmetries, appear broadly similar between the two simulations (compare Figures~\ref{fig:best_simulation}(h) and (i) with Figures~\ref{fig:chen_simulation}(h) and (i)).
 However, notable differences emerge in the transition probabilities.
 La Niña probabilities remain relatively consistent across Year 1 and Year 2 following moderate-to-strong El Niño events, and Year 1 following moderate-to-strong La Niña events, both in observations (50\% and 62\% vs. 56\%) and in our optimal simulations (47\% and 53\% vs. 40\%).
 In contrast, the corresponding probabilities in \citet{Chen20} show large discrepancies (52\% and 67\% vs. 24\%).
 This is likely related to the insufficient skewness in $h$ under the parameter set from \citet{Chen20}, which yields a value of –0.4 due to the absence of the $b_h$ term.
 By comparison, the observed skewness of $h_w$ is –1.3, and our optimized model produces a comparable value of –1.1.
-Finally, the phase diagram in Figure~\ref{fig:chen_simulation}(j) exhibits a negative slope, similar to Figure~\ref{fig:best_simulation}(j), as both simulations use $R>0$ and $\varepsilon>0$.
-However, because the noise term in the $h$ equation was omitted in \citet{Chen20}, the resulting trajectories in the $h$ direction appear unrealistically smooth.

 Taken together, these results suggest that the optimal equation system and parameter set identified in our study enhance the reproduction of key linear and nonlinear features of observed ENSO behavior.
 However, some discrepancies remain—particularly in the second-year and third-year La Niña transition probability and the magnitude of duration asymmetry.
 If not due to incomplete parameter specification, these differences are likely attributable to the limited size of the observational sample.
-The historical record includes less than 10 ENSO events over the past 50 years, in contrast to the ~5,000 events simulated over 30,000 years in our RO experiments.
+The historical record contains only about 10 El Niño events over the past 50 years, in contrast to approximately 5,000 events generated over 30,000 years in our RO simulations.
 Consequently, composite curves and transition probabilities estimated from observational periods with high skewness are more susceptible to sampling variability and potential bias.